 Research Project on the Sustainable Recovery

-Now, UNEP FI’s Principles for Responsible Banking Signatories are collaborating on a research project looking at the credible and feasible ways in which banks can proactively accelerate the green and inclusive economy post COVID.
+In 2020, in response to the pandemic, UNEP FI’s Principles for Responsible Banking Signatories collaborated on a research project looking at the credible and feasible ways in which banks can proactively accelerate the green and inclusive economy post COVID.

 Through mixed methods, including interviews with major banking stakeholders, this research is focusing on opportunities and actions banks can take in the medium term and is exploring, among other areas, sectoral based climate transitions in the sectors hardest hit by the economic shutdown, product and partnership innovation supporting an inclusive recovery, and organisational adaptability as countries emerge from the crisis.

-How Signatories and Member Banks can responsibly address the sustainable recovery ?
+How can banks responsibly address the sustainable recovery ?

-For an initial outline of how signatories and member banks can responsibly address the sustainable recovery, watch the video below from James Vaccaro, Special Advisor to Principles for Responsible Banking co-founder Triodos Bank and Executive Director at Re:Pattern.
+For an outline of how banks can responsibly address the sustainable recovery, watch the video below from James Vaccaro, Special Advisor to Principles for Responsible Banking co-founder Triodos Bank and Executive Director at Re:Pattern.